eugen0329/vim-esearch/README.md

 3. Some regex features like lookaround are not supported.

-Use ag, ack or rg (of version >= 0.11) to access the PCRE syntax.
+Use ag, ack or rg (of version >= 0.11) to access PCRE syntax.
 Git and grep are also support them, but sometimes require to be installed with the corresponding flag.